The trials of young love are the last thing Mr Bennet wants to deal with. But life doesn’t always give him what he wants.

 and sense, which explains why so few people succeed at it.“

 Cake and Courtship is a standalone story, but also the first book of Mr Bennet’s memoirs.
-Look out for the sequel in 2018.
+The second book, Port and Proposals, is also available.